mebusy/notes/dev_notes/web_dev.md

 - The term *content model* refers to which elements are allowed to be nested inside which other elements
 - Prior to html5 specification, HTML elements were either block level or inline elements.
+    - By default, a block-level element tries to take up as much horizontal space as its containing element will allow

 Block-Level Elements | Inline Elements
 --- | ---